jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 draft = true
 +++

-Recently at work I had to implement some functionality that required the use of GUIDs that had to be stored in SQL server.
+Recently at work I had to implement some functionality that required the use of `Guid` identifiers that were stored in SQL Server.
-We generated the GUID values in code, and send them off to be stored.
+The `Guid`s were generated in the application and used as an alternative key / external identifier for other systems.
-To avoid excessive index fragmentation (they are our external identifiers), we opted to use the Guid Comb pattern.
+To avoid excessive index fragmentation, we opted to use the Guid Comb pattern using a generator from the NHibernate project.

 {{% notice %}}
-The code in this blog post is derived from the [NHibernate source code](https://github.com/nhibernate/nhibernate-core/blob/ac39173567b31bcfad475ca32687c9faf0d37f87/src/NHibernate/Id/GuidCombGenerator.cs) and is LGPL licensed.
+The generator code in this blog post is derived from the [NHibernate source code](https://github.com/nhibernate/nhibernate-core/blob/ac39173567b31bcfad475ca32687c9faf0d37f87/src/NHibernate/Id/GuidCombGenerator.cs) and is LGPL licensed.

-The benchmark code is licensed under the general license of this blog.
 {{% /notice %}}

+For fun I took a look at the code to see if there were some optimizations I could make, and there were a couple fun things that I could do.

-The original version of the code looked a bit like this, using several intermediate buffers that can be replaced with the advent of `Span<T>`.
+The original version of the code looks like this.
 I added the inputs as parameters to make it a bit easier to verify that the optimizations are not changing the generated comb GUID later on.
 ```cs
 private static readonly long BaseDateTicks = new DateTime(1900, 1, 1).Ticks;